jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/phishing/index.md

 date: 2020-03-20
 subtitle: Sharing at least a modicum about phishing attacks
 category: attacks
-tags: social-engineering, information, web, software, cybersecurity, business
+tags: social-engineering, information, web, software, cybersecurity, company
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620330974/blog/phishing/cover_tl6uyf.webp
 alt: Photo by Glen Hooper on Unsplash
 description: In this post, we give some general ideas about phishing, hoping to contribute to its prevention.